apache/mxnet/docs/tutorials/python/mnist.md

 We first use [multilayer perceptron](https://en.wikipedia.org/wiki/Multilayer_perceptron) to solve this problem.
 We define a multilayer perceptron by using MXNet's symbolic interface.
-The following command create a place holder variable for the input data.
+The following command creates a place holder variable for the input data.

 ```python
 data = mx.sym.var('data')